Business Christmas Cards

 How about a survey (so you can understand your reach better) and a discount coupon for some product if they will return the completed survey to your office?

-What about a card asking for their feedback and if they are loyal to you, maybe a testimonial with permission to use it in your advertising?
+What about a small card with blank space, asking for their feedback and if they are loyal to you, maybe a testimonial with permission to use it in your advertising?

 Try asking for referrals too - offering a gift or discount in return.